Top 10 Benefits of Headstand (Sirsasana Yoga)

 Shirshasana, or the headstand, is often referred to as the ‘king of all asanas’ due to its numerous benefits for both mental and physical health.
 This challenging yet rewarding pose has been practiced for centuries in yoga traditions, not only for its ability to enhance strength and stability but also for its impact on the mind and overall well-being.
 In this article, we’ll explore the benefits of Shirshasana (headstand) and its variations like Janu Shirshasana and Eka Pada Shirshasana, while also understanding how this yoga pose supports long-term health.

-Shirshasana, or headstand, is an inverted yoga pose where the practitioner balances on their head with the support of the arms.
-This pose is significant because it reverses the effects of gravity on the body, redistributing blood flow, energising the mind, and providing a sense of calm.
+Shirshasana, or the headstand, is an advanced inverted yoga pose where the body is balanced on the head with arm support.
+This posture is renowned for reversing the effects of gravity, enhancing blood circulation, refreshing the mind, and instilling a deep sense of calm.

 Health benefits of Sirsasana